tan-ahmed/JavaScript-Car-Game/README.md

 # To do features!

   - Leaderboard table
-  - Road hazards (slow you down / cost a life)
+  - Road hazards (slow you down or cost a life)
-  - Powerups
+  - Better scoring system
-  - Car modification (change colour to begin with)
+  - Sound effects for collisions and background music
+  - Game pad controls for mobile devices
   - Enhance Graphics
   - Enhance GUI
+  - Allow user to select car
+  - Refactor code to use ES6 Classes, imports, contructors, template literals etc